edzdez/power-profiles-applet/README.md

 ![](./screenshots/demo.png)

-power-profiles-applet is a simple gtk-based systray applet that lets you check and change your current power profile (using [power-profiles-daemon](https://gitlab.freedesktop.org/hadess/power-profiles-daemon))
+power-profiles-applet is a simple, gtk-based systray applet that lets you check and change your current power profile (using [power-profiles-daemon](https://gitlab.freedesktop.org/hadess/power-profiles-daemon))

 ## Build: